 A landing page can be a page within your own website with a simple, distinctive URL.
 Or, it can be a free-standing microsite (mini website).
-We often find the latter to be ideal for companies with large corporate websites that don't have the same design and functional capabilities as a microsite—or which take too long to change.
+We often find the latter to be ideal for companies with large corporate websites, which don't have the same design and functional capabilities as a microsite—or would take too long to change.
 We’ve built landing pages in a matter of days, allowing our clients to quickly erect a digital destination for their video content or ad campaign.

 Not familiar with a landing page?
 Here's an example of a landing page designed to help promote a video production.

 WHAT A LANDING PAGE CAN DO FOR YOUR VIDEO

 Landing pages are a powerful tool for collecting data and bringing SEO value—especially if you host on Vimeo and miss out on some of the perks of YouTube.

 THE ADVANTAGES OF USING A LANDING PAGE OVER SENDING CUSTOMERS TO A NON-OPTIMIZED PAGE ARE MANY:

 - It controls the viewer experience and draws them strategically, through intentional design, through the points that lead to sales—removing all distractions and obstacles for the viewer.
 In other words, it moves them through the sales process more effectively.

 - It places your video in the context of easy-to-navigate information and context that inspires a desired action.

 - It lowers abandonment rates (people who come to your page and leave because it's too hard to find what they're looking for).
 This is a common occurrence that is often unmeasured but results in lost revenue for a business.